plotly/documentation/_posts/scala/2016-03-22-user-guide.md

 ---
-title: Setting credentials programmatically
-name: Setting credentials programmatically
+title: User guide
+name: Plotly for Scala User Guide
-permalink: scala/programmatic-credentials/
+permalink: scala/user-guide/
-description: How to set Plotly credentials programmatically
+description: User guide to the Scala Plotly client
-layout: base
+layout: user-guide
 language: scala
+page_type: example_index
 ---

+## Setting credentials programmatically

 The simplest way to pass credentials to the Plotly client is through the [credentials file](scala/getting-started).
 However, we sometimes need more flexibility.
 The Scala Plotly client lets you set credentials within your program: